15 Things to do in Dresden, Germany (+ map): Best places to visit

 When to visit Dresden

-From June to mid-September, the weather in Dresden is warm and sunny.
-Daytime temperatures in July and August are around 24 °C, but can rise higher or there may be a few cooler days.
+Summer: From June to mid-September, the weather in Dresden is warm and sunny.
+Daytime temperatures in July and August are around 24 °C, but can rise higher or have a few cooler days.
+On the other hand, there are a lot of tourists and queues form at the most popular places.

-November is quieter, and towards the end of the month the number of tourists increases significantly due to the Striezelmarkt Christmas market.
-The most beautiful Christmas market we have ever had the opportunity to see.
-They are also the oldest in Germany.
+November is quieter, and then towards the end of the month the number of tourists increases significantly with the Striezelmarkt – the most beautiful Christmas market we have ever seen.
+They are also the oldest in the whole of Germany.
+The entire Altmarkt square is full of beautiful Christmas stalls, as well as rustic carousels and Santa Claus’ house.

 Christmas Markets Dresden